ARTIST IN RESIDENCE

 Click here for Marie-Christine Claveau Artwork.

 Since a young age, Marie-Christine has always painted.
-Born in La Baie, Québec on the side of the beautiful Saguenay River in 1977, she moved west in 2001.
+Born in La Baie, Québec, on the side of the beautiful Saguenay River in 1977, she moved west in 2001.
 From 2001-2004, Marie-Christine lived in a VW van travelling throughout North America with a base camp in Squamish near the Mamquam River.
-Her canvases were walls of different cafés and restaurants, friends vans, guitar cases, wood, rocks…in her van, she used to sleep with tubes of paint so that they would not freeze during cold nights.
-Her need for space, change, and growth brought her to Rossland where she purchased her first home.
-This move allowed for Marie-Christine to have her own working studio space where she could paint and develop her art practice.
+Her canvases were walls of different cafés and restaurants, friends' vans, guitar cases, wood, and rocks…in her van, she used to sleep with tubes of paint so that they would not freeze during cold nights.
+Her need for space, change, and growth brought her to Rossland, where she purchased her first home.
+This move allowed Marie-Christine to have her own working studio space where she could paint and develop her art practice.
 Her love of the ocean was seasonally satisfied by planting trees from a fishing boat along the BC coast for many years.
-In 2006, Marie-Christine moved to the Skeena Region with her husband Michael and baby daughter Lily.
+In 2006, Marie-Christine moved to the Skeena Region with her husband, Michael and daughter, Lily.
 Together, they worked the raw land in the Nass valley of Rosswood to build a home on a small homestead.
-Finally, a few years ago Marie settled herself into a sunlit studio in her family home where she can now focus on her production of acrylic painting on canvas.
+Finally, a few years ago, Marie settled herself into a sunlit studio in her family home, where she can now focus on her production of acrylic painting on canvas.